 We don’t need to embrace a gospel of greed, but neither do we want to deny God’s provision and blessing.

-Abusive leadership is a reality, but this does not remove the truth of God-ordained authority and our call to be in submission to leaders.
+Abusive leadership is a reality, but this does not remove the truth of God-ordained authority in the church.

 Again, there are many other examples that could be given.
 But the point is clear: if we react to error we will most likely end up in an opposite error.
 I encourage you to avoid this temptation and be grounded in the revelation of the truth of God’s Word!